chrisza4/chris-blog/content/blog/layer-of-ai-coding/index.md

 hidden: true
 ---

 So, I've been working with a lot of code and systems lately.
-Some of the systems are built using fancy technique like loop engineering, or fancy AI framework such as spec-driven [get-shit-done](https://github.com/open-gsd/gsd-core).
+Some of the systems are built using fancy techniques like loop engineering, or a fancy AI framework such as the spec-driven [get-shit-done](https://github.com/open-gsd/gsd-core).

-But I also work with my personal projects, with minimal framework.
+But I also work with my personal projects, with a minimal framework.

-I've found that in spec-driven or some kind of loop engineering, it is design for building big changes.
-They usually have sophisicated AGENTS.md, throughout check, multi-layer and multi-role agents (code -> qa -> refactor) to validate and verify big changes.
+I've found that spec-driven or some kind of loop engineering is designed for building big changes.
+They usually have a sophisticated AGENTS.md, thorough checks, and multi-layer, multi-role agents (code -> qa -> refactor) to validate and verify big changes.

-So when I started using my coding agents with this codebase and I want to do a very simple changes, such as maybe switch some fields or change some title, I was frustrated that agentic loop for this small changes take like 20-30 minutes.
-It is obviously become way way too slow to the point that I rather do code by hand.
-(Or even delete the whole AGENTS.MD and rule files out, but sadly I don't own the whole project).
+So when I started using my coding agents with this codebase and wanted to do a very simple change, such as maybe switching some fields or changing some title, I was frustrated that the agentic loop for these small changes took like 20-30 minutes to run everything (coding agent, QA agent, multiple layers of tests, spawn preview server, etc).
+It obviously becomes way, way too slow, to the point that I'd rather write the code by hand.
+(Or even delete the whole AGENTS.md, rule files and agent instructions, but sadly I don't own the codeabse.).

-At the same time, when I have a really clear big feature in mind, I can give them a well-defined plan and spec and these loop perform pretty well.
+At the same time, when I have a really clear big feature in mind, I can give them a well-defined plan and spec, and these loops perform pretty well.

-When I'm back working with my hobby project, I find it is very easy to do small changes with coding agents.
-I can change color, font, title, try out new stuff in very short time period.
-But then again, there is no way I can give a large parallel featureset and wait for agent loop to finish the work.
+When I'm back working with my hobby project, I find it very easy to do small changes with coding agents.
+I can change color, font, and title, and try out new stuff in a very short time period.
+But then again, there is no way I can give a large parallel feature set and wait for the agent loop to finish the work.

-First thing I realize is that this is a classic lesson from software engineering throughout industry.
-The optimal working process for "large project, fix set of feature and budget.
-Define everything upfront" is totally different process for incremental development.
+The first thing I realize is that this is a classic lesson from software engineering throughout the industry.
+The optimal working process for "large project, fixed set of features and budget, define everything upfront" is a totally different process from incremental development.

-Second, I think the industry is trying to find "what is one setup to generalize whole software development process?
-Is it loop, graph, or which framework"?
-And I think that might be a wrong question to ask to begin with.
-I'm start to think that even if hyperscaler or anyone come up with the generic process / framework that is optimal for average case of software engineering, so called "best practices", it would never be able to match the speed and cost-efficiency to someone who can tailor their process based on circumstance.
+Second, I think the industry is trying to find "what is the one setup to generalize the whole software development process?
+Is it a loop, a graph, or which framework?"
+And I think that might be the wrong question to ask to begin with.
+I'm starting to think that even if a hyperscaler or anyone comes up with a generic process / framework that is optimal for average cases of software engineering, so-called "best practices", it would never be able to match the speed and cost-efficiency of someone who can tailor and change their process based on circumstance.

-Third, from personal pov, I'm more incline to put everything into skills rather than generalize the project workflow.
-Maybe start with /small-feature, /medium-feature, /large-feature or something like that.
+Third, from a personal POV, I'm more inclined to put everything into skills rather than generalize the project workflow or rules.
+Maybe start with `/small-feature`, `/medium-feature`, `/large-feature` or something like that.

 That is pondering.